How To Find RV Dump Stations And Fresh Water Fill-Up Stations Near You

 They also have a great phone app that I will talk about later.
 In our video, we show how we use the app and the website.

-Here you can find dump stations in a lot of countries, including Canada, Australia, New Zealand, etc. You can find a location based on zip code or state.
+Here you can find dump stations in a lot of countries, including Canada, Australia, New Zealand, etc. In the USA it’s easy to find a location based on zip code or state.

 When choosing a state you can also get a Google Maps map (Link to Oregon here for example) where you will see whether it’s free, a campground, or a multi-user fee kind of dump station.